-Dept. of Sustainability & Environment
+Dept. of Environment, Land, Water & Planning

 2008.
 Spot-tailed Quoll (Dasyurus maculatus) surveys were undertaken in the Strathbogie State Forest and forested eastern escarpment of the Ranges.
 The survey used remote cameras set up in suitable habitat, particularly at possible latrine sites.
 Quolls establish ‘latrines’ where they regularly defecate and scent mark.
 These are often visited several times during night time foraging activities.